3asec/memsnipe/README.md

 ```

 Usage Notes
+Transaction Monitoring:
-Transaction Monitoring: The bot will scan and execute transactions based on your criteria.
+The bot will scan and execute transactions based on your criteria.
 Transaction ID: After each successful transaction, the bot will display the transaction ID for your records.

+Token Sales:
-Token Sales: You can sell tokens manually or with other sniper bots (e.g., Sigma).
+You can sell tokens manually or use other sniper bots (e.g., Sigma) for automated selling.

+Auto Take-Profit (TP) and Cut-Loss (CL):
+Auto TP & CL: The bot supports automatic take-profit (TP) and cut-loss (CL) functionality.
+This allows you to set profit and loss levels, and the bot will automatically execute sales when the price hits your target.
+Alternatively, you can set your TP and CL levels manually via the Sigma bot if you prefer more control over your trades.

-Important Notes
+Important Notes:
 Ensure the .env file is configured correctly, as it contains your private key and other sensitive information.
 This bot requires a 2% transaction fee, automatically deducted from each successful snipe.

-Disclaimer
-This bot is provided for educational purposes only.
+Disclaimer:
 Use it at your own risk and be aware of the inherent risks in trading and automated transactions on the blockchain.